Commission on Cancer Accredited Program logo

 We know chemotherapy can be a challenging experience for patients and loved ones.
 Our compassion, expertise and understanding come from years of providing excellent care to cancer patients receiving these therapies.
 You are in good hands.

-WhidbeyHealth Cancer Center has an 8 chair infusion suite.
-Our team can infuse most all chemotherapy/immunotherapy medications with the exception of trial medications.
+WhidbeyHealth Cancer Center has an 8-chair infusion suite where our team can infuse most all chemotherapy/immunotherapy medications.

 We also provide infusion of blood products and non-oncology infusions such as hydration, antibiotics and medications ordered by outside primary care providers and specialists such as neurology, rheumatology and allergy.